tiejeevan/fbshop/CORS_FIX_INSTRUCTIONS.md

 1. Now, run the following command in the Cloud Shell.
 This command tells your storage bucket to use the rules you just defined in `cors.json`.

+    **Important Note on Bucket Name:** Even if your Firebase console URL shows a name ending in `...firebasestorage.app`, the correct name for this `gsutil` command is the one ending in `.appspot.com`.

     ```bash
     gsutil cors set cors.json gs://local-commerce-f5t0u.appspot.com
     ```